MSc Nursing: Course Fees, Admission 2026, Syllabus, Top Colleges, Career Scope

 A:

 AIIMS Nursing entrance exam is generally of the 'Moderate' difficulty level.
-The AIIMS BSc (h) Nursing exam will be conducted on June 1, 2025 and BSc (post basic) exam on June 21, 2025 in online mode.
+The AIIMS BSc (h) Nursing exam was conducted on June 1, 2025 and BSc (post basic) exam on June 21, 2025 in online mode.
 The AIIMS Nursing exam is based on the syllabus of class 12 and Class 11.
 The difficulty level of the questions ranges from easy to moderate.
 As per the student review, mostly direct questions are provided in the exam.
 There are 20% to 30% application based question which are time consuming and analytical in nature.

 A: